DTJF/cmakefbc/_Install.md

 -- Installing: /usr/share/cmake-2.8/Modules/Platform/Windows-fbc.cmake
 ~~~

-The lines starting with the text `-- Installing:` indicate that six
+The lines starting with the text `-- Installing:` indicate that eight
 configuration files have been copied to the correct location in to the
-\CMake Modules directory and its subfolder Platform.
+\CMake `Modules` directory and its subfolder `Platform`.
 The \CMake build
-management system is now ready to address the FB language, and to
+management system is now ready to address the \FB language, and to
 compile simple projects like the \FbDeps tool.
 Big projects may contain
 several source files and headers and some of those source files depend
 on others.
 In order to let \CMake handle this dependencies to re-compile
 only the related files, a further tool is necessary.

-The tool \FbDeps helps to resolve FB dependencies in big projects with
+The tool \FbDeps helps to resolve \FB dependencies in big projects with
 complex source file trees.
 We compile its source with \CMake in the next
 step, and thereby test the newly installed configuration files.

 ## Step 3 cmake_fb_deps tool  {#SubSecStep3}

-The cmake_fb_deps tool auto-generates a \CMake include file declaring
+The \FbDeps tool auto-generates a \CMake include file declaring the \FB
-the FB source file dependencies.
+source file dependencies.
 So it's an essential component of this
 package and should get build and installed, if you intend to use the
 \Tar and \Bas features to build big projects.

-Once you installed the \CMake FB extension macros (step 2), you can use
+Once you installed the \CMake \FB extension macros (step 2), you can use
 \CMake to build the executable of this tool by executing those commands

 ~~~{.sh}